The Tiny Opportunities Board

 PhD

-Metabolic Rhythms and Mitochondrial Adaptation in Mussels with Alfred Wegener Institute Helmholtz Centre for Polar and Marine Research (AWI) (Bremerhaven, Germany).
-Deadline March 22 2026
+Sustainable use of the Arctic marine environment with the Alfred Wegener Institute Helmholtz Centre for Polar and Marine Research (Bremerhaven, Germany).
+Deadline September 1 2026

 Masters